 Instructor prepared e-lectures or introductions in the form of e-lectures to any publisher created materials (written, recorded, broadcast, etc.) that, combined with other course materials, creates the “virtual equivalent” of the face to face class.

-Facilitating Student to Student Contact, instructors may facilitate conversations between students.

-Virtual Office Hours
+Facilitating student-to-student contact.

+Virtual Office Hours, using tools such as CCC-Confer, Skype, or any other method of live communication, in addition to email monitoring

 General email

+Live chat (CCC-Confer, chat activity in the LMS, Skype, etc)

+Instructor-led assignments that include instructor feedback

+Interactive tools, such as discussion boards, blogs, wikis, chat, and other forms of social media, within the learning management system, and with appropriate active instructor participation.

+Group or individual meetings, review sessions, and study sessions

 Suggestions: